Biobix/maelstRom/README.md

 ### Other software requirements

-MAGE is an R software package with additional C/C++ code under-the-hood, and as such relies on (versions listed are those used for MAGE’s latest test, though more recent versions should work fine as well):
+maelstRom is an R software package with additional C/C++ code under-the-hood, and as such relies on (versions listed are those used for maelstRom’s latest test, though more recent versions should work fine as well):

 -   R (v4.0.2)